saglamh35/LocalShield/README.md

 ## 📋 TL;DR

-**LocalShield** is an enterprise-grade Security Information and Event Management (SIEM) system that runs entirely offline on Windows.
+**LocalShield** is an educational prototype Security Information and Event Management (SIEM) system that runs entirely offline on Windows.
 It integrates:

 - **Windows Event Log Analysis** (Security + Sysmon) with real-time monitoring
 - **Live Network Packet Capture** (Wireshark-like functionality) using Scapy